astrolabsoftware/fink-website/content/post/2021-09-27-science-portal-updates.md

 Check out the version 0.10 of the Science Portal!
 Several new features: DNS for the portal, crossmatch with LIGO/Virgo maps, query string, and as always... a lot of bug fixes!
 <!--more-->

-## DNS for the portal: https://fink-portal.org
+## Domain name for the portal: https://fink-portal.org

 So far, you were connecting to the Science Portal at 134.158.75.151:24000.
 I've heard that IP addresses are so 1980s, and http is so 1990s...
 So here we are, a brand new domain name, and a secured connection!
 We even add a reverse proxy!
 Christmas before Christmas -- enjoy https://fink-portal.org !